eldoyle/PythonIntro/_episodes/05-ListsandIndexing.md

 - "Lists are indexed using 0-based indexing"
 ---
 ## Lists
-The variable types we have seen so far, such as floats, ints, and strings let us store one piece of data in a single variable.
+The ***variable types*** we have seen so far, such as *floats*, *ints* (short for integers), and *strings* let us store one piece of data in a single variable.
 However, it is often useful to store multiple pieces of data in a single variable.
-For example, image we have calculated total colony are in pixels for four different images of plates.
+For example, imagine we have calculated total colony area in pixels for four different images of plates.
 Instead of making four different variables, we can use a list to keep them all together.
 This is handy because we only have to keep track of one variable name!
 In the [next lesson]({{ page.root }}\06-Loops) you'll learn how to perform the same operations on each item in a list.

 ### Creating lists
 Lists are denoted using square brackets, with the items separated by commas.
 The code below will create and print a populated